Code-Institute-Submissions/Joha-will-HTML-and-CSS-Portfolio-1-Project/README.md

 The project was deploted to GitHub Pages using the following steps

-1. Log in to GitHub and locate the Github Repository
+1. Log in to GitHub and locate the Github Repository.

+2. At the top of your Respository( not top of page), locate the "Settings" Button on the menu.

+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.

+4. Under "Source", click the dropdown called "None" and select "main".

+5. The page will automatically refresh.

+6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
 ----
 # Credits